jahannam/ProductManagement/readme.md

-This project is a Product Management project
+# Product Management Project

-The compenents of this project are:
-    Rest API:
+## Components

+- **REST API**
-        Create product
+  - Create product
-        Get list of products
+  - Get list of products

-    Database:
-        Database running in postgres
-    Migrations:
+- **Database**
+  - PostgreSQL database

+- **Migrations**
-        Used to apply migrations to the database and seed data React frontend:
+  - Apply migrations to the database
+  - Seed data

+- **React Frontend**
+  - Fetches list of products
-        Get list of products and displays in table or graph
+  - Displays products in a table or graph

+## Orchestration

-The project is orchestrated locally using .net Aspire
+The project is orchestrated locally using **.NET Aspire**.

-How to run:
+## How to Run

-    Just simply run the AppHost project in Visual Studio or Visual Studio Code This should open the .net Aspire page in the browser To access the frontend, simply click on the url next to the react project
+1. Run the `AppHost` project in Visual Studio or Visual Studio Code.
+2. This will open the .NET Aspire page in your browser.
+3. To access the frontend, click on the URL next to the React project.